eda6767/generating_documentation_python_excel/README.md

 <br>
 </br>

 As connected to database, we are fetching all metrics definitions to data frame, and then we choose unique list of areas.
-Then, we are able to create a list of objects,
+Then, we are able to

-where each element corresponds to invidual area.
+create a list of objects,where each element corresponds to invidual area.
 <br>
 </br>